LinuxAtDuke/Intro-To-Linux/README.md

 - Faster and easier to document, share, reproduce, automate.
 - Much faster for complex or repetitive tasks.
 - Spaces and unusual characters in filenames make command line tools more difficult to use.
+(NB: this is not actually awesome)

 **ssh - Secure Shell**

 Ssh (Secure Shell) is a protocol used to exchange data securely between systems, most commonly for interactive shell and file transfers.

-On Mac OSX or other Linux or UNIX systems, simply use the ssh command to connect to remote hosts.
-On Windows, there are a variety of clients, one of the most popular and easy to use is Putty (freeware).
+On Mac OS X or other Linux or UNIX systems, simply use the ssh command to connect to remote hosts.
+On Windows, there are a variety of clients, one of the most popular and easy to use is PuTTY (freeware).

 Example: